michellechlin/michellechlin.github.io/_posts/2020-02-13-100Days-of-Code-Goal.md

 <ul>4.
 Prepare AWS SA Associated certificate</ul>
 <hr>

 Sounds like a crazy plan while nursing a baby.
-But at least I'd love to give it a try.
-I really like to keep up the updated pace of tech outside of world.
-So, I will be ready while it's time to let go my kid(s).
-Here I diversify the goals from web language, python to cloud computing AWS service.
-Hopefully, more project ideas could be done after `100DaysOfCode` Challenge.
-Let see what I can do.
+But at least I give it a try.
+I really like to keep up the tech outside of world.
+So, I will always feel confident going back to work in two-three years later.
+Here, I diversify the goals from web language, python to cloud computing AWS service.
+Hopefully, more projects could be done after all those commitments for `100DaysOfCode` Challenge.
+Let's see what a crazy mom can do.

 **Resources:**
 [Her story of completing 100DaysOfCode](https://code.likeagirl.io/100-days-of-code-challenge-completed-bbce87f04c00)